 Availability: Windows, macOS, Linux, Android, and iOS.

-If you pay more attention to backup, the CBackupper is undoubtedly the best choice.
-CBackupper is a professional cloud backup service for Windows PCs, which offers an easy-to-use PC client to help users backup PC files to its AOMEI Cloud.
-And it provides each user with a 15-day free trial with 1000 GB of storage space.
+If you pay more attention to backup, the CBackup is undoubtedly the best choice.
+CBackup is a professional cloud backup service for Windows PCs, which offers an easy-to-use PC client to help users backup PC files to Google Drive, Dropbox, OneDrive and CBackup Cloud.
+And it provides each user with 1000 GB of CBackup Cloud storage space.

-What’s more, besides the PC client for PC cloud backup, CBackupper also offers a free web version that specializes in the cloud to cloud backup and cloud to cloud backup.
+What’s more, besides the PC client for PC cloud backup, CBackup also offers a free web version that specializes in the cloud to cloud backup and cloud to cloud sync.
 It supports many mainstream cloud drives such as OneDrive, Dropbox, Google Drive, and so on.
-You can just add your accounts of these cloud drives on CBackupper and create a backup task to backup files between cloud storage quickly and easily.
+You can just add your accounts of these cloud drives on CBackup and create a backup task to backup files between cloud storage quickly and easily.

-Pros: 15-day free trial, free web version for the cloud to cloud backup, easy-to-use PC client, useful backup settings like File Filter and Email Notification, huge backup space at a low price, no limitation on backup versions, no restriction on backup speed.
+Pros: 1000 GB CBackup Cloud, free web version for the cloud to cloud backup, 2000 GB free data traffic for cloud transfer, easy-to-use PC client, useful backup settings like File Filter and Email Notification, huge backup space at a low price, no limitation on backup versions, no restriction on backup speed.

-Cons: Not available version for Mac or mobile devices, the initial free tier storage is limited to 15 days.
+Cons: Not available version for Mac or mobile devices.

 Availability: Windows 10, 8.1, 8,7 XP.